swills/base84/README.md

 width, accepting either a separate value or an attached short value such as `-w76`.
 The default is `0`, which disables wrapping.

-When decoding, `-i` and `--ignore-garbage`, plus the compatibility aliases `-n` and `--noerrcheck`, ignore bytes outside the Base84 alphabet.
+When decoding, `-i` and `--ignore-garbage`, plus the Fourmilab-compatible aliases `-n` and `--noerrcheck`, ignore bytes outside the Base84 alphabet.
 Canonical Base84 and padding validation still apply after filtering.
 Without these options, decoding ignores the six ASCII whitespace bytes: space, tab, CR, LF, vertical tab, and form feed.
 Other invalid or non-canonical input is rejected.

-`-h`, `--help`, and `-u` print help to standard output. `--version` prints the version.
+`-h`, `--help`, and the Fourmilab-compatible `-u` print help to standard output.
+`--version` prints the version.
 Options may appear before, between, or after operands until `--`.
 Boolean short options may be clustered, for example `-di` and `-dn`.

 Accept up to two operands: input followed by output.
 Either operand may be `-` for the corresponding standard stream.
-The output operand and explicit encode mode are supported extensions.

 Nonempty encoded output ends with a newline.
 Empty input encodes to zero bytes.
 Decoded output is raw binary bytes and never gains a newline.
 Usage errors use status 2.
-There is no separate GNU mode.
-Unlike GNU `gbase64`, the default wrap width remains 0 rather than 76.
+GNU coreutils `base64` wraps at 76 columns by default, while `base84` defaults to no wrapping.

 Examples: